 We regret that no traveller will be seen without a completed risk assessment form.
 Under the services a GP provides for travel, there is an obligation to give vaccines to provide, free of charge protection against hepatitis A, typhoid and tetanus, polio and diphtheria and travel advice.
 However if there is not enough time before you travel or you require to be seen at specific times or days of the week then you may want to investigate private travel clinics in Sussex.

-Silverdale practice are pleased to be able to offer a more specialist service with a greater choice of vaccines you may require, for example rabies or yellow fever which you would otherwise have to travel to a private travel clinic for.
+Silverdale practice are pleased to be able to offer a more specialist service with a greater choice of vaccines you may require, for example rabies which you would otherwise have to travel to a private travel clinic for.
+Yellow Fever is currently not available.
 These vaccines are not free on the NHS.
 At this present time payment can only be made by cheque or cash.

 To help us give you the best possible care, it is essential that you help us in our work by following the instructions below.